nsinghal12/web-learnings/2018/09-sep/modal-windows-react.md

 # Solution

 Displaying modal windows is essential to any web application today.
-They are used from authenticaion to payments to alerts and more.
+They are used from authentication to payments to alerts and more.
 React provides a way to display modal windows using [React Portals](https://reactjs.org/docs/portals.html).